Azareal/Gosora/docs/installation.md

 You will need administrator privileges on the machine (aka root) to add a service.

-First, you will need to jump to the place where you want to put the code, we will use `/home/gosora/src/` here, but if you want to use something else, then you'll have to modify the service file with your own path (but *never* in a folder where the files are automatically served by a webserver).
+First, you will need to jump to the place where you want to put the code, we will use `/home/gosora/src/` here, but if you want to use something else, you'll have to modify the service file with your own path (but *never* in a folder where the files are automatically served by a webserver).

-If you place it in `/www/`, `/public_html/` or any similar folder, then there's a chance that your server might be compromised.
+If you place it in `/www/`, `/public_html/` or any similar folder, there's a chance that your server might be compromised.

 The following commands will pull the latest copy of Gosora off the Git repository, will create a user account to run Gosora as, will set it as the owner of the files and will start the installation process.

-If you're just casually setting up an installation on your own machine which isn't exposed to the internet just to try out Gosora, then you might not need to setup a seperate account for it or do `chmod 2775 logs`.
+If you're casually setting up an installation on your own machine which isn't exposed to the internet just to try out Gosora, you might not need to setup a seperate account for it or do `chmod 2775 logs`.

 Please type the following commands into the console and hit enter: